#53 Coral Reef Degradation

 Are you aware that coral reefs occupy less than 1% of the ocean floor but are home to more than 25% of all marine life?
-Or that coral reefs are experiencing more acidity than they have in the last 400,000 years?
+Or, that coral reefs are experiencing more acidity than they have in the last 400,000 years?
 Coral reefs are imperative to the health of our oceans.
-Take a look at what is the real cause of reef degradation.
+Let’s take a look at the realities of coral reef degradation.

 Coral reefs are home to the most diverse marine population on the entire planet.
 Coral builds the reef structure to support the marine ecosystem.
-Unfortunately, coral reefs are dying off at a rapid rate.
+Unfortunately, coral reefs are dying off at a rapid rates.
 The main stressors for coral reefs are overfishing, climate change, and pollution.
-As sea temperatures rise, algae dies off causing coral bleaching.
+As sea temperatures rise, algae die off, causing coral bleaching.
 Coral that has been bleached is susceptible to disease and eventually is destroyed.
 Millions of people rely on the reefs for food, livelihood, and provide protection from storms.
-Here are some facts on coral reef degradation.

 Coral Degradation Facts: